michigan-traffic-lab/Dense-Learning-for-AV-Training/docs/demonstration.md

 |_____densemodel_fdm369_dm394.pt
 ```

-If you want to analyze the evaluation results, please go to the [Jupyter Notebook](data_analysis/crash_rate_analysis.ipynb) and modify the variables named "root_folder" and "experiment_folder" in the first cell.
+If you want to analyze the evaluation results, please go to the [Jupyter Notebook](../data_analysis/crash_rate_analysis.ipynb) and modify the variables named "**root_folder**" and "**experiment_folder**" in the first cell.
 Then, please press the "Run All" button to get the estimated crash rate in NDE for the base AV model, which is equal to 6.25e-05.
 The evaluation results should look like this:

 <img src='figures/demo_basemodel.png' width='700'>